jochen-wb/jochen-wb.github.io/_pages/works.md

 classes: wide
 ---

+First-class customers, innovative projects and sustainable results.
 Below is an overview of selected project references in recent years.

-My complete project history and customer testimonials are available on request.
+My complete project history and testimonials are available on request.
 Please get in touch!
 {: .notice--info}